Amzolele01/Network-Topologies-Hybrid/README.md

 #### Configuration Notes
 - PCs connected to a central switch.
 - Each PC assigned IPv4 addresses in the same subnet.
-- Successful ping tests between PCs confirmed connectivity.
+- The ping tests were successful between PCs to confirm connectivity.

 ---